newcontext-oss/openc2-aws-actuator/README.md

 $ FLASK_DEBUG=1 FLASK_APP=backend.py flask run -p 5001
 ```

+Note: Flask can use the stunnel cert and keys to run via https for interoperability testing.
+The arguments to flask to use it are `--cert=stunnel.crt --key=stunnel.key`.
+The certification and key can be generated via the Makefile using cert target (`make cert`).

 If you want more clear output, run the two commands (the first one w/o the ampersand) in two different terminals.

 ## Sample HTTP transaction